Can an AI agent hit a moving target?: Introduction

-In this setting, the agent first needs to interact with an environment by taking random actions and receiving corresponding reward signals, which is inspired by learning through trail and error in the psychology of animal learning \citep{SB2018}.
-The randomness of the action is linked to how exploratory the agent is at trying different options in an action space, which can be viewed as a hardwired trait in the agent's brain.
-The agent has to exploit what it has already experienced in order to obtain rewards, but it also has to explore in order to make better action selections in the future.
-Moreover, exploration is directly linked to the agent's experience.
-With a high level of exploration, the agent could experience a wide range of possibilities.
-This ensures that the agent has sufficient amount of experience to learn that the environment is undergoing a change (e.g., a monetary policy target shift).
-The experience collected is processed with the goal of finding a decision-making strategy that maximises expected future return.
-This expected future return is a subjective belief of this learning agent and it evolves based on past experience.
-Lastly, both a decision-making strategy and a value function are learnt from randomly initialised neural networks.
-This implies that the agent is not learning about a particular (group) of model parameters, nor how to process a certain set of information, but learning in general how to make decisions based on its past experience, and adjust its subjective beliefs about the world.
+In this setting, the agent first interacts with an environment by taking random actions and receiving rewards.
+This process of learning based on rewards received is inspired by learning through trial and error in the psychology of animal learning \citep{SB2018}.
+The randomness of the action is linked to how exploratory the agent is in terms of trying different options in an action space.
+This can be viewed as a hardwired trait in the agent.
+The agent has to exploit what it has already experienced to obtain rewards, but it also has to explore to make better selections in the future.

+Different levels of exploration also lead to different learning behaviours.
+This means that in the same environment and facing the same state variables, learning agents behave differently based on their willingness to explore.
+With a high level of exploration, the agent experiences a wide range of possibilities.
+This ensures the agent has sufficient experience to learn and adapt to environmental changes.

+The agent uses samples from past experience to update beliefs.
+Beliefs are embedded in the value function of the agent.
+When the agent's beliefs change, the policy function adjusts and generates different decisions.
+Both the decision-making strategy and the value function are approximated by randomly initialised artificial neural networks (ANNs).
+ANNs can be viewed as flexible function approximators.
+Functional forms (e.g., linear or quadratic) of the policy and the value functions need not to be known before learning.
+This implies that the agent is not learning about a particular model parameter or group of model parameters, but is learning how to make decisions based on past experience, and adjust subjective beliefs about the world.
+This adjustment of beliefs does not follow Bayes' rule.